Makeshift hospitals rise across the country to meet coronavirus needs

 NEW YORK, N.Y.
-(KSNW) – Health care systems across the country have been stretched to their limits and even beyond their limits because of the COVID-19 crisis.
+(NBC News) – Health care systems across the country have been stretched to their limits and even beyond their limits because of the COVID-19 crisis.
 Now stadiums, convention centers, and even tennis courts are being converted into field hospitals to help treat an influx of COVID-19 patients.

 That has forced local governments to piece together temporary medical facilities in some unlikely locations.